2018 Emperor's Cup: Fourth round

 The fourth round matches were held on 22 August and 26 September 2018.

 Quarter finals

 The quarter-finals were held on 24 October 2018 and 21 November 2018.

 Semi finals

 The semi-finals were originally scheduled to be held on 16 December 2018.
 However, the semi-finals were rescheduled after Kashima Antlers won the 2018 AFC Champions League, which would have created a scheduling conflict with Kashima's participation in the 2018 FIFA Club World Cup.

 Final

 The final was originally scheduled to be held on 24 December 2018.
-However, the semi-finals were rescheduled after Kashima Antlers won the 2018 AFC Champions League, which could have created a scheduling conflict with the 2018 FIFA Club World Cup.
+However, as it was the case for the semi-finals, it had to be rescheduled due to possible conflict with Kashima Antlers participation on the 2018 FIFA Club World Cup.